ibm-cloud-docs/schematics/wks-download-module-files.md

 | Terraform.io | No | No | Yes | NA |
 {: caption="Supported Git repositories" caption-side="top"}}

-1. Git token defined at workspace create time
+1. Git token defined at workspace create time.
-2. Git token defined by using `netrc`
+2. Git token defined by using `netrc`.

 When using {{site.data.keyword.bpshort}}, `netrc`support for module credentials can be configured using the `__netrc__` environment variable to the pass credentials.
 The `__netrc__` environment variable accepts the list of `hostname`, `username` and the `password` argument.
 The setting of environment variables is supported only using the {{site.data.keyword.bpshort}} [command-line](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) and [`APIs`](/apidocs/schematics/schematics#create-workspace).
 The syntax is provided using the `env_values` parameter in the JSON payload file.